jakobjassmann/coastalphenology/corrections.md

 ### No noticeable impact on the main findings and conclusions

 The main objective for our study was assess wich of the three predictors (spring snowmelt, spring temperature and spring drop in sea ice extent) were the most meaningful for predicting tundra phenology at four study sites.
-We re-ran the Baysen hierachical mixed model analysis and found that the corrected onset of spring drop in sea-ice predictor had no noticeable impact on the findings and conclusions presented in the orginal manuscript.
+We re-ran our Baysen hierachical mixed model analysis and found that the corrected onset of spring drop in sea-ice predictor had no noticeable impact on the findings and conclusions presented in the orginal manuscript.